-The vision of Swift Academies Trust Board is that each child experiences excellence with care every day.
+The vision of Swift Academies Board of Directors is that each child experiences excellence with care every day.
 The academy trust is founded on deeply held principles that every child has the right to a first-class education.
-In addition to the Trust Board, each academy has its own Local Governing Body who take a key role in driving forward achievement and progress within each academy.
+In addition to the Board of Directors, each academy has its own Local Governing Body who take a key role in driving forward achievement and progress within each academy.